 Data processing and 3D image reconstruction.
 For the three-dimensional image reconstruction of the SAAV data sets, the cisTEM software package was utilized (77).
 Briefly, the aligned micrographs were imported into the program and their contrast transfer function (CTF) parameters estimated.
 The CTF information was used to eliminate micrographs of poor quality.
 This was followed by automatic particle picking using a particle radius of 125 Å. This set of particles was subjected to 2D classification that eliminated non-VLP particles (ice and debris) from the automatic picking process.
 Following 2D classification, SAAV particles were reconstructed using default settings.
-This included the ab initio 3D model generation, auto refinement, and density map sharpening with a pre-cutoff B-factor value of -90 Å2, and variable post-cutoff B-factor values 0, 20, and 50 Å2.
-The sharpened density maps were inspected in the Coot and Chimera applications (78, 79).
-The $-90 Å^2/0 Å^2$ sharpened maps were estimated based on a Fourier Shell Correlation (FSC) of 0.143.
+This included the ab initio 3D model generation, auto refinement, and density map sharpening with a pre-cutoff B-factor value of -90 Å, and variable post-cutoff B-factor values 0, 20, and 50 Å. The sharpened density maps were inspected in the Coot and Chimera applications (78, 79).
+The $-90 Å^2/0 Å^2$ sharpened maps were used for assignment of the amino acid main- and side-chains.
+The resolutions of the cryo-reconstructed maps were estimated based on a Fourier Shell Correlation (FSC) of 0.143.